What is a Business Improvement District?

 What do you get for your levy payment?

-In our proposal document we pledged to make a difference in 10 particular areas.
+Southside BID has pledged to make a difference in 10 particular areas.
 These 10 pledges are:

-A safe and welcoming environment
+Maintain a safe and welcoming environment

 Can you opt out?